 We derive Revenues primarily from providing advertising space to customers on our advertising structures and sites.
-Our contracts with customers generally cover periods ranging from four weeks to one year.
+Our traditional contracts with customers generally cover periods ranging from four weeks to one year.
 Revenues from billboard displays are recognized as rental income on a straight-line basis over the contract term.
-Transit and other revenues are recognized over the contract period.
-(See Item 8., Note 11.
+Transit display revenues are recognized based on the level of units displayed in proportion to the total units to be displayed over the contract period.
+Billboard display and Transit display revenues generated from programmatic advertising platforms are recognized as rental income as the related advertisement is displayed.
+Billboard and Transit display revenues derived from impression-based sales contracts fulfilled on direct sales advertising platforms are recognized as revenue over the contract period based pro-rata on the number of impressions delivered in proportion to the total number of impressions to be delivered.
+Revenues generated from programmatic advertising platforms, rather than direct contracts with individual advertisers.
+(See Item 8., Note 12.
 Revenues to the Consolidated Financial Statements.)